somakchowdhury/pbt_learns_tidyverse/README.md

 - Introduction to R notebooks
   - Why R notebooks and not simple R scripts.
   - Narrate your data analysis to your future self
 - There are cheatsheets for most tidyverse packages.
-You can find useful ones in the `/cheetsheats` folder
+You can find useful ones in the `/cheetsheats` folder.
+- Installing packages and loading them into an R session.
+- Creating dependency lists for your analysis and loading the packages together in one go.
+- Keeping a track of your session.
+- Saving everything and commiting changes.

+## PART 2

+- Typical data analysis workflow
+- Fire up tidyverse (Discuss output)
+- Import data into R (Discuss alternatives)
+- Inspecting the data
+- Summarize the data (base)
+- Summarize using a pipe (more powerful)
+- Convert data from wide to long format.
+- Drop observations from data

+## PART 3

+- Data filtering
+- Rearrange data
+- Create new columns and rearrange new columns
+- Change quantitative data into binary

+## PART 4

+- Plotting your data
+- ggplot grammer.
+- Plot types (scatter, barplots, boxplots)
+- Axis modifications
--
+- Themes

 # To do list

-- Add introduction to the course and motivation for it.
-- Give PBT team members a list of pre-requisits for setting up their computers
-  - Open github account
-  - Create your first repository for R analysis.
-  - Using github and R studio
-  - What is an R project and why its important.
-  - Emphasis that every project they work on should have data analysis as a repository on github